janlelis/unicode-display_width/README.md

 Unicode::DisplayWidth.of "🤾🏽‍♀️", 1, {}, emoji: false # => 5
 ```

-Disabling Emoji support yields wrong results, as illustrated in the example above, but increases performance of display width calculation by ~30%.
+Disabling Emoji support yields wrong results, as illustrated in the example above, but increases performance of display width calculation.

 You can configure Emoji options by passing a Hash like this: